fephil/tali/README.md

 On OSX, using Parallels 11 is recommended due to its increased speed.
 However, VirtualBox is free and works well.

-**Note:** Lesnar supports OSX or Linux.
+**Note:** Tali supports OSX or Linux.
 Windows is not supported at this time, but hopefully will be in the future.

 ## Usage